Miri Piri: Philosophy

+History

-The concept of "The Mir and the Pir" (temporal power and spiritual authority) was introduced by the sixth Sikh Guru, Hargobind.
+The concept of the Mir and the Pir (temporal power and spiritual authority) was introduced by the sixth Sikh Guru, Hargobind.
 Shortly before the Shaheedi (martyrdom) of his father and predecessor, the then Guru Arjan Dev, nominated Hargobind for the Guru Gaddi (ਗੁਰੂ ਗੱਦੀ).
 After his father's death, Guru Hargobind introduced the two swords of Miri and Piri symbolizing both worldly (political) and spiritual authority.
 Where action informed or arising out of the spiritual heart completes one’s purpose and meaning in the world of action: spirituality.